mipimipi/otr/README.md

 ### Simple usage

 Though being a command line application, the usage of otr is quite simple.
-If, for example, you have downloaded some OTRKEY files from OTR, the command `otr` processes all files (i.e., they are decoded, cutlists are downloaded and the files are cut).
+If, for example, you have downloaded some OTRKEY files from OTR, the command `otr process` processes all files (i.e., they are decoded, cut lists are downloaded and the files are cut).
 With the dedicated mime type, it's even simpler: A double click on an OTRKEY file starts otr.

 ## Installation